trucomanx-formulation/BslLuxLevel/revision.md

 #to present first the measurements for the paper and then those for the drying ink.

+[corrigido]
----- Even if the activity level of a paper piece, it  is considered as noise in the context of other tests, where takes place over it, a process of greater activity and variant in time and space.
+Even if the activity level of a paper piece, it  is considered as noise in the context of other tests, where takes place over it, a process of greater activity and variant in time and space.
-The activity analysis of a piece of paper, that for this test we consider approximately homogeneous in its characteristics over time and space, will show us  the effect of a unique parameter, the light intensity variation,
-on the dynamic speckle analysis.
+The speckle signal analysis of a paper piece, that for this test we consider approximately homogeneous in its characteristics over time and space, will show us  the variation effect of an unique parameter, the light intensity on the dynamic speckle analysis.

+[corrigido]
----- The activity level analysis in the  ink drying process has as objective  analyze the behavior of dynamic speckle index, in the context of a process that change your characteristic in the time.
+ The activity level analysis in the  ink drying process has as objective  analyze the behavior of dynamic a speckle index, in the context of a process that change your characteristic in time.

 #5.
 The illumination level determines somehow the dynamic range of the grayscale that results from
 #the inferferences giving rise to the speckle pattern.
 The minimum gray level (which correspond